Skip to main content

 Yes

-The data.world server to establish the connection with.
+Enter the data.world server address to establish connection with.

 • Replace {organization-site} with the subdomain value of your data.world URL, <https://{organization-site}.data.world>.